marsantosh/gaddys08ed/18/notes.md

 ## Dyanmic Stacks
 A stack may be implemented as a linked list and expand or shrink with each push or pop operation.

+## STL `stack` container
+The Standard Template Library offers a stack template that may be implemented as a `vector`, a `list`, or a `deque`.

+(In computer science, a double-ended queue (abbreviated to `deque`, pronounced deck) is an abstract data type that generalizes a queue, for which elements can be added to or removed from either the front (head) or back (tail).